maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 The custom legend is added to the chart, enhancing its readability by associating each line with its category label and marker.
 The x-axis labels are rotated for better visibility, and labels for the x-axis, y-axis, and the chart title are included to provide context for the data.

+### Question 2:

 **Using Table 107, compare infant mortality rates (under 1 year) for these same categories between 1980-1999.**

+Table 107 - Death Rates by Age, Sex, and Race

 ![Multiple Line Chart Dataset 3 Question 2](dataset3_q2_python.png)